|12252037||Faculty of Engineering, Built Environment and Information Technology|

 The relevant head of department may, at own discretion, allow for any other module that is deemed appropriate for an individual student’s circumstances, to be taken elsewhere as elective in lieu of the abovementioned elective modules.

 A minimum of 40% is required in the examination, with a minimum final mark of 50% to pass.

 Examination requirements are set out in the departmental study manuals.

-The topic of the mini-dissertation must be approved by the Head of Department and a minimum of 50% is required to pass.
+The topic of the mini-dissertation must be approved by the relevant head of department and a minimum of 50% is required to pass.